kevinbarabash/beignet/design/mutability.md

 Notes:

-- `"hello"` is widened to `string` in `let mut message = "hello"` even though the type wasn't specified.
+- `"hello"` is widened to `string` in `let mut message = "hello"` even though the type wasn't specified since a mutable variable that can only be assigned a single values isn't very useful.

-### Struct types
+### Object types

-In Crochet, struct types can only contain "simple" properties.
-This means:

-- no getters or setters
+Crochet has object types which are similar to object types in TypeScript but with the follow differences:

+- getters/setters are not allowed
-- no methods
+- methods are not allowed (but values can be functions)

-Properties can still store functions, objects, arrays, and even other structs.
+- properties cannot be reassigned by default

-All of the properties are readonly and can only be modified using a mutable reference to the struct.
-Mutable references are specified using the `mut` keyword.
+- properties can only be reassigned using a mutable reference to the object

+Mutable references are specified using the `mut` keyword as shown in the following example.

 **Crochet**